-The World’s First Digital Recovery Coach is Available to Order December 18th
+The World’s First Digital Recovery Coach is Coming in March

 The pervasiveness of the high-intensity mindset is one of the biggest reasons I’ve spent the last two years creating Morpheus, the world’s first digital recovery coach.
 I wanted to build something that could help people connect the dots between the different areas of their lives in more meaningful and powerful way, while giving them concrete guidance how to balance training with recovery.

 Morpheus does exactly that by analyzing your activity, sleep, training and heart rate variability on a daily basis and showing you how they’re all connected to your recovery.
 Even more, he uses machine learning algorithms to find your own recovery zone each day so you can be much more precise in your training and shift your body into the recovery state.

-Morpheus is the first technology designed to help make living a recovery-driven life as easy as possible, and he’s coming to life on December 18th.
+Morpheus is the first technology designed to help make living a recovery-driven life as easy as possible, and he’s coming to life in March.
 To learn more about how Morpheus works and what he can do for you, take a second to watch the video below.